audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests::
+5. When you're done making changes, check that your changes pass ruff and the tests::

-    $ flake8 {{ cookiecutter.project_slug }} tests
+    $ ruff pyfar tests
     $ pytest

-   flake8 test must pass without any warnings for `./{{ cookiecutter.project_slug }}` and `./tests` using the default or a stricter configuration.
-Flake8 ignores `E123/E133, E226` and `E241/E242` by default.
-If necessary adjust your flake8 and linting configuration in your IDE accordingly.
+   ruff must pass without any warnings for `./{{ cookiecutter.project_slug }}` and `./tests` using the default or a stricter configuration.
+Ruff ignores a couple of PEP Errors (see `./pyproject.toml`).
+If necessary, adjust your linting configuration in your IDE accordingly.
 6. Commit your changes and push your branch to {% if rwth %}GitLab{% elif github %}GitHub{% endif %}::

     $ git add .